Crystal427/CrystSu-DiffusionModel-Evaluater/README.md

 python gradio_interface.py  --eval_path Path/to/Your/GeneratedEvalTaskFile
 ```

 After load the dataset,You can use keyboard shortcuts to quickly mark artists.
 There are 5 marking categories:

-"1.
-OverFit", "2.
-Well-Trained", "3.
-Need-Train", "4.
-Unfit", "5.
-Bad Artist"
+1. OverFit
+2. Well-Trained
+3. Need-Train
+4. Unfit",
+5. Bad Artist

+Mark will be stored at human_feedback.json

 **Currently Working on gradio interface**